top of page

 On judicial review Sarah successfully argued in the RCJ that the Magistrates’ Court had erred in setting aside liability orders which had been made 2½ - 5½ years earlier.
 The lower court should have had regard to the principle of finality of litigation; if a defendant's case was a liability order should be set aside and the delay in applying was because he had only very recently learnt of its existence, the court had to investigate how long that notice was.
 It was insufficient to say it would be in the interests of justice to set aside a liability order.

-Postscript: The matter was re-listed by the Magistrates in July 2009.
+Postscript: The matter was re-listed by the Magistrates.
 The Magistrates Court found that Mr Dublin had failed to make his application sufficiently promptly from when he had knowledge of the liability orders.

 Instructed by Robert Taylor, Barclay Taylor Solicitors, London.